VTrappler/vtrappler.github.io/_pages/about.md

 repo](https://github.com/AI4SIM), which is part of Atos R&D department, and [AIRSEA](https://team.inria.fr/airsea/en/) (Inria research team), where I work on *Data Assimilation in latent spaces*.
+In this postdoc, I work on
+* Building preconditioners for Variational Data Assimilation (using ML)
+* Non-Linear Dimension reduction

 <!-- I defended my PhD in June 2021, at the Université Grenoble -->